 “I don’t use the term ‘black site’ lightly,” Godoy said.
 “The notion somebody should be locked up, and that the legal grounds on which they are locked up is not knowable, that you can’t even ask about, that is troubling.
 I think that that’s antithetical to democracy.”

 ICE declined to comment on the case when reached this week, citing pending litigation.

-Cowlitz County has a contract to hold minors in the jail under a contract with ICE.
+Cowlitz County has a contract to hold minors in the juvenile detention center under a contract with ICE.
 It’s one of three facilities that contract with the federal agency to hold minors for longer than 72 hours at a time.

 A lawsuit from Cowlitz County is now asking for a judge to rule on whether the County can release the jail files to Godoy.
 And ICE has stepped in to request the case be moved to federal court.
 A Clark County judge is set to rule this month on that request.

 Godoy’s efforts to obtain the jail files have burst into the national discussion about immigration.
 She was interviewed recently by CNN’s Anderson Cooper and the Seattle Times.

 She says the case “strikes to the heart of what human rights, as an entire field, is about.”

 “I’m a parent myself,” Godoy said “The thought that anybody could take a child, lock them up without bringing charges against them, without having to bring them before a court of law, and just hold them in secrecy is chilling.
 Whether they’re immigrants or non-immigrants, it’s chilling.”